LOVE is NOT Something You Find (Love Part 1)

 Love is not something you find.
 Love has already found you.

 But what if you don’t feel it?
 What if you simply don’t feel loved?
 Or what if you couldn’t imagine being worthy of such a love even if it did find you?
-That’s what we’ll talk about next week!
+That’s what we talk about in the next post in this series!

 Until then, consider asking yourself the questions below.
 Even better, consider asking someone who knows you best and loves you most to give you their insight: